Telogen/AtacAnnoR/README.md

-# AtacAnnoR
+# AtacAnnoR: A Reference-Based Annotation Tool for Single Cell ATAC-seq Data

 ## Overview

-AtacAnnoR: A Reference-Based Annotation Tool for Single Cell ATAC-seq Data
+AtacAnnoR is a novel scATAC-seq cell type annotation method using scRNA-seq data as the reference.

 <img src="https://github.com/Telogen/AtacAnnoR/blob/main/figures/fig1A.png" width="800">

+AtacAnnoR performs **two rounds** of annotation, which annotate scATAC-seq cells at gene-level and genome-wide-level, respectively.

+In the first round, AtacAnnoR compares gene activity profiles derived from scATAC-seq data with reference gene expression profiles, assigning a subset of query cells with reference cell type labels.

+In the second round, AtacAnnoR predicts the labels of the remaining query cells using a meta-program matrix derived from genome-wide ATAC-peaks.

 ## Installation